Types of Brand Manifestos

 Overview

 The most valuable lesson you can learn about manifestos is to make it about one thing.
-If you’re celebrating your brand purpose, don’t give advice.
+If you’re celebrating your values, don’t go into a long story about your heroes.
+If you’re motivating your audience, don’t dwell on your history.

 This is usually the first and most important manifesto brands write.
 If your brand hasn’t written any of the other ones on this list, this is a great place to start.
 This is the manifesto you want to write if you’re going through a rebrand, redefining your purpose, establishing your legacy, or drawing a line in the sand.